-Green or blue banner indicate a Notice.
-They are decal used to communicate information considered important, but not hazard related.
+Green or blue banner indicates a Notice.
+They are decals used to communicate information considered important, but not hazard related.
 An example would be messages related to how to start the engine or operate other machine functions.

 Every qualified operator is ultimately responsible for his or her own safety so take the time to become familiar with the hazards related to the specific make and model of construction, or material handling equipment you are required to operate.

 Read the operator’s manual and make sure to pay attention to every decal on the machine.
 In addition, common sense and planning will help us all...